Hugozys/blog-django-sample/README.md

 # HugoBlog - A Simple Django Web Application for Personal Website
   This web application is a skill refresh for TAing Duke ECE568 ERSS course.
 It is also the same code that I used to maintain my first personal blog webiste.
 The github repository contains all the development code.
 You could see a development demo via docker.
 To visit actual deployed web, go [here](https://hugozh.com).
+(This domain is reserved for other purpose, so the deployed web application was shut down).

   The development version is configured in such a way that you may only successfully run the demo if you are on a Duke Virtual Machine.
 If you are on other other VM or Linux host, you need to change the following configuration in `development.py` before running docker:
   * ALLOWED_HOST should be the FQDN or public ip address associated with your host